giribio/basics/deploy/README.md

 https://mybinder.org/
 ```

-### 4. Install Git (ensure you run from terminal/command-line and then source conda to push to heroku)
+### 4. Install Git (ensure you run from terminal/command-line and then source conda)

 Installation Link
 ```bash